Marek Grechuta: Career

 While studying at university, he met the composer Jan Kanty Pawluśkiewicz.
-Together, they founded the student cabaret Anawa, in 1967.
+Together, they founded the student cabaret Anawa in 1967.
 In the same year, Grechuta was placed second in the VI National Contest of Student Musicians (VI Ogólnopolski Konkurs Piosenkarzy Studenckich) and received an award for the album "Tango Anawa", with lyrics by him and music by Jan Kanty Pawluśkiewicz.
 In 1968, he won several awards at the Festival of Polish Music in Opole.

 In 1969, Grechuta played a minor role in Andrzej Wajda's film Hunting Flies.
-In 1971, he left Anawa and founded the band WIEM (W Innej Epoce Muzycznej, In a Different Musical Epoch; note that wiem means I know in Polish).
+In 1971, he left Anawa and founded the band WIEM (W Innej Epoce Muzycznej, In a Different Musical Era; note that wiem means I know in Polish).

-Grechuta had a large number of popular hits, with his songs often characterized by the use of poetic and literary elements.
-He co-authored, along with P. Birula and K. Szwajgier, the music for Exodus (written by L. A. Moczulski) at the STU Theatre in Kraków (1974), and co-wrote the musical adaptation of Stanisław Witkiewicz's Szalona lokomotywa (The Crazy Locomotive) with K. Jasiński and J. K. Pawluśkiewicz in 1977.
+Grechuta had many popular hits, often characterized by poetic and literary elements.
+Along with P. Birula and K. Szwajgier, he co-authored the music for Exodus (written by L. A. Moczulski) at the STU Theatre in Kraków (1974), and co-wrote the musical adaptation of Stanisław Ignacy Witkiewicz's Szalona lokomotywa (The Crazy Locomotive) with K. Jasiński and J. K. Pawluśkiewicz in 1977.

 In 2003, Grechuta collaborated with the group Myslovitz and re-recorded their older song "Kraków".
-His song "Dni, których nie znamy" is commonly regarded the unofficial anthem of the football club Korona Kielce.
+His song "Dni, których nie znamy" is commonly regarded as the unofficial anthem of the football club Korona Kielce.

 Personal life

 In 1970, Grechuta married his wife, Danuta.
-His son was named Łukasz.
+They had a son, Łukasz.

 He died on 9 October 2006 in Kraków and was buried in the Rakowicki Cemetery.